-ICA assesses each and every application holistically.
+ICA assesses each and every permanent resident (PR) application holistically.
 So, what exactly are they looking for?

-The office of Immigration and Checkpoint Authority receives thousands of applications for Singapore PR every day.
-However, with the many applicants that are eager to receive a nod from the ICA, only a few will become permanent residents per year.
+The office of Immigration and Checkpoint Authority receives thousands of Singapore PR applications daily.
+Despite the numerous applicants that apply for PR yearly, only a handful will become permanent residents yearly.
 This is because the ICA is doing their best to screen the applicants properly and ensure that only the deserving will get approved.
-Thus, you do not need to worry if you received a rejection once or twice.
-The right thing to do is reassess your Singapore PR requirements.
+Hence, you do not need to worry if your PR application is rejected once or twice.
+Instead, you should reassess the Singapore PR requirements.
 Getting the help of a reliable immigration partner can help you immensely.

 Are you one of the aspirants?
 Then you landed on the right page!
-We will help you through the process of your application from knowing the Singapore permanent resident eligibility criteria thoroughly.
-Additionally, we can help you craft a compelling cover letter and finally, helping you compile the documents required for the Singapore PR application, you can count on us to walk you through the entire process.
+We will help you through the process of your PR application, ensuring you understand the permanent resident eligibility criteria thoroughly.
+Additionally, we can help you craft a compelling cover letter and compile the relevant documents required for your Singapore PR application.
+Rest assured that you can count on us to guide you through the entire process.

 One of the most important tasks involved in PR applications is to compile all the necessary documents as well as supporting documents before submitting the application.
 This will lessen the chances of rejection and can make the process easier.
 Here are the Singapore PR requirements for those who want to apply for Permanent Resident in Singapore should know about:

 It is crucial to note that fees are among the important PR requirements.
 Upon application, you will have to pay a non-refundable processing fee worth S$100.
 This is payable through VISA/Mastercard, Credit, Debit card, Internet Direct Debit, American Express Credit Card, and through PayNow.

 After a successful application, you will need to pay the following fees:

 Does your case correspond to the Singapore PR eligibility?
 Get the help of our immigration experts towards your way to becoming a permanent resident!